From zero surgeries to candidates for exotic definite four-manifolds: BPH-slice knots

 Of these, all except $8_{18}$ can be shown to be BPH-slice by starting with the diagrams found in knot tables, checking which crossing changes produce smaller BPH-slice knots, and applying Lemma~\ref{lem:ConstructBPH}.

 We could not determine if $8_{18}$ is BPH-slice.
 Changing any of the crossings in its minimal diagram (shown in Figure~\ref{fig:41818}) gives a trefoil knot, whose signature is nonzero.
-Observe, however, that for composite knots such as $3_1 \# (-3_1)$, it is also true that changing any crossing gives a trefoil; nevertheless, the knot is slice.
+Observe, however, that for the composite knot $3_1 \# (-3_1)$, it is also true that changing any crossing gives a trefoil; nevertheless, the knot is slice.